merenlab/anvio.org/help/main/programs/anvi-script-as-markdown/index.md

   display: true
 ---

-Markdownizides TAB-delmited data with headers in terminal: `cat table.txt | anvi-script-as-markdown`.
+Markdownizides TAB-delmited data with headers in terminal..

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.